cpeditor/cpeditor.github.io/content/docs/setup/_index.zh_tw.md

 ## Setup WakaTime

+You can use [WakaTime](https://wakatime.com) to track your time usage.

 If you are a Linux/macOS user and your distro provides the WakaTime CLI, it's recommended to use it.

 Otherwise, there are two options: